Cosmo-Tech/azure-sample-webapp/doc/workspaceConfiguration.md

 Except the app version, all these values can be **customized for each workspace**, by setting them in the workspace
 data:

-- `[workspace].webApp.options.menu.documentationUrl`
+- `additionalData.webapp.menu.documentationUrl`
-- `[workspace].webApp.options.menu.supportUrl`
+- `additionalData.webapp.menu.supportUrl`
-- `[workspace].webApp.options.menu.organizationUrl`
+- `additionalData.webapp.menu.organizationUrl`

 ## Other options

-- `[workspace].webApp.options.disableOutOfSyncWarningBanner` (optional) boolean value; when set to `true` the warning frame around scenario results in the Scenario view will be disabled (default value is `false`)
+- `webApp.options.disableOutOfSyncWarningBanner` (optional) boolean value; when set to `true` the warning frame around scenario results in the Scenario view will be disabled (default value is `false`)
-- `[workspace].webApp.options.datasetFilter` (optional) this parameter must be a list of strings, where each string represents the id of a dataset; this is a whitelist of datasets to show in the scenario creation pop-up.
-If the parameter is null or if the list is empty, then the filter is ignored and all datasets with the tag `dataset` will be shown.
-  > **Warning**
-  >
-  > This property `[workspace].webApp.options.datasetFilter` is deprecated.
-Please use the Cosmo Tech API to link or unlink dataset to the workspace